 - I’ve tried to use the Mooncup, but it’s not for me.
 However, I’ve ordered reusable sanitary pads from eBay, waiting for delivery, and I’ve used the Modibodi underwear, which I love.
 I’m planning to order more.
 It’s on the pricy side but I’m going to split the costs by ordering one pair of undies a month.
 The packaging is compostable and arrives by post, so I won’t feel mega guilty about the orders.

 - The LastSwab Reusable Cotton Bud – it’s ok, though not as good as the ordinary cotton buds.
-I’m planning to try another brand to see if it will suit me better.
+I plan to try another brand to see if it suits me better.
 But for now, LastSwab does the job.

 - As a family, we finally braved the new world of toothpaste haunting and got a jar from the zero waste shop called Ben & Anna.
 Unfortunately, neither of us likes the taste so we will keep experimenting with other brands.

 - I nearly stopped using paper towels altogether and swapped them for biodegradable washing machine and dishwasher washable cloths, which I love!!!!